 With limited exceptions, FINRA arbitration awards are final.
 If you are considering arbitration to recover compensation for your investment losses, you need to be represented by a skilled attorney.

-7 Questions for Investors to Ask Before Hiring a FINRA Arbitration Attorney
+7 Questions Investors Ought to Ask Before Choosing a FINRA Arbitration Attorney to Hire

 1. Does the attorney focus primarily on securities law?